-During the year the group acquired the business of Bannockburn Travel Management, a corporate travel agency located in the United States.
+On 1 March 2006 the group acquired the business of Bannockburn Travel Management, a corporate travel agency located in the United States.

 The acquired business contributed revenues of \$2.6m and net profit of \$0.03m to the Group for the period from 1 March 2006 to 30 June 2006.
 If the acquisition had occurred on 1 July 2005, consolidated revenue and consolidated profit for the year ended 30 June 2006 would have been \$8,814,000 and \$1,422,000 respectively.
-These amounts have been calculated using the Group's accounting policies and by adjusting the results of the subsidiary to reflect the additional depreciation and amortisation that would have been charged assuming the fair value adjustments to property, plant and equipment and intangible assets had applied from 1 July 2005, together with the consequential tax effects.
+These amounts have been calculated using the Group's accounting policies and by adjusting the results of the subsidiary to reflect the additional amortisation that would have been charged assuming the fair value adjustments to intangible assets had applied from 1 July 2005, together with the consequential tax effects.